chrisnoonan98675/site/_drafts/xl-test/how-to/connect-xl-test-to-a-jenkins-job.markdown

 1. In the **Pattern** box, provide the [file selection pattern](xl-test-file-selection-patterns.html) to use to locate the test results.
 These files will be sent to XL Test for processing.
 Note that the pattern depends on the tool that you selected.
 1. **Save** the updated configuration.

-## Step 4.
-Build
+## Step 4 Build

 To start a new build of the job, click **Build**.

-## Step 5.
-View in XL Test
+## Step 5 View in XL Test

-After the build is complete, click **Test specifications** in the XL Test top menu to see the newly created specification.
+After the build is complete, click **Test specifications** in the XL Test navigation menu to see the newly created specification.

 You can also configure XL Test to execute test specifications that build on Jenkins.